w3c/epub-tests/README.md

 * `name`: The name of the reading system.

+* `variant` (optional): The name of the reading system variant.
+Typical values may be `Android,` `iOS`, or `Web`, if one implementation (i.e., sharing the same `name` value) has specific versions running in those environments.

 * `ref` (optional): A URL that creates a link on the name of the reading system in the implementation report.

 * `tests`: An object with the implementation results.
 Each key is a test's unique identifier (its `dc:identifier`) with a values of `true` or `false` for tests that pass or fail, respectively.
 If a test is not listed, the implementation report will show a value of N/A, indicating that the implementation has not run the test.

 Here is an example of a small test report: